andreibarabas/achieving100ms/README.md

 ## S1.E1

-# How to speed up your website 2.5x by optimizing responsive images
+# How to speed up your website 2.5x times by using responsive images

 ## Tips & Tricks